facebookarchive/flux/CONTRIBUTING.md

 Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
 With that in mind, please do not file public issues; go through the process outlined on that page.

-## Style Guide

-Our linter will catch most styling issues that may exist in your code.
-You can check the status of your code styling by simply running: `grunt lint`

-However, there are still some styles that the linter cannot pick up.
-If you are unsure about something, looking at [Airbnb's Style Guide](https://github.com/airbnb/javascript) will guide you in the right direction.

 ### Code Conventions

 * Use semicolons `;`